sebastiansam55/boxlinux/README.md

 ## Planned Features:

-* Option to shorten all URLS returned (either goo.gl or bit.ly)
+* Option to shorten all URLS returned (either goo.gl, bit.ly or maybe both)

 * Selection of folders and files based off of filenames